Applied Music Auditions

 Applied Music courses:

-Bachelor of Music, with Emphasis in Sound Recording Technology (SRT) majors may audition for applied lessons in either the Jazz or Classical area.
+Majors studying in the Bachelor of Music with an Emphasis in Sound Recording Technology (SRT) may audition for applied lessons in either the Jazz or Classical area.
 If admitted to the Jazz applied area, students may be initially assigned to applied lessons in the Classical area to address basic technique, followed by semesters with an emphasis in Jazz style and repertoire.
 The applied performance jury will focus on the appropriate areas of study in any specific semester, as determined by the instructor.
 Those auditioning for the Jazz area should prepare the audition as directed by BA Jazz Emphasis guidelines.

 Each student is expected to keep off-campus commitments within a limit that will allow ample time for University work, particularly in the area of Applied Music.
 Consistent progress is expected in lessons and this requires consistent practice time.